Heritage Crafts

 History

-The wearing of Highland dress was banned by the British Government (as well as the wearing of arms and the speaking of Gaelic) with the Dress act of 1746 in an attempt to bring the Scottish clans under control after the Jacobite Risings.
-However it was during this 37 years of forbidden kilt wearing that the military (who could still wear it) developed the garment into a more fitting and tailored garment.
+The wearing of Highland dress was banned by the British Government (as well as the wearing of arms) with the Dress act of 1746 in an attempt to bring the Highland clans under control after the Jacobite Risings.
+However it was during this 36 years of forbidden kilt wearing that the military (who could still wear it) developed the garment into a more fitting and tailored garment.
 The Victorians continued to develop tartan and kilts to eventually becoming the eight yard hand tailored garment we know today.

 Kilts are associated with Scottish Highland dancing, with Scottish pipe bands, with the military and is the traditional dress for weddings and other celebrations.
 The kilt is an icon of Scottish culture and heritage and it is still an important symbol of family and being a Scot.